PGCE Post-Compulsory Education and Training (PCET)

 I'm not sure if my degree subject fits into any of your categories.
 What do I do?

 You could have a degree in any subject to apply for this course and we will place you in one of the umbrella categories above.
 For example, if you have a degree in Health and Social Care you'll fit into Science and Technology, or with a degree in Construction you might fit into the Science or Mathematics categories.

-If you're unsure how your degree fits into one of the categories, please contact the course director, Karen McGrath, who will be able to guide you.
+If you're unsure how your degree fits into one of the categories, please contact the course director, Stuart Mitchell, who will be able to guide you.